boardswarm/boardswarm/boardswarm/README.md

 As a starting point the documented [example configuration](share/server.conf) can be used.

+To run as a systemd service, the [example systemd service](share/boardswarm.service) can be used.

 ## Authentication

 Boardswarm always validates authentication against [JWT] bearer tokens; The